Top Winter Pike Fishing Tips

 If there is a sudden change in air pressure it is also worth getting out on the bank as these conditions can spur the pike into feeding.

 Check out our forecast tool which shows you the change in air pressure from day to day.
-This is very important in carp fishing but also a factor you should consider when fishing for pike in the winter.
+This is very important in carp fishing but also a factor you should consider when winter pike fishing.

 As we mentioned earlier, the best times to target pike are at dawn and dusk.